YouDirk/youdirk_numeric_io/docs/index.md

 `youdirk_numeric_io` Minecraft Forge mod.
 It adds to the game

-* **Blocks** which are **outputing decimal (and hexadecimal) numbers** to represent connected binary encoded Redstone Wires
+* **Blocks** which are **outputing decimal (and hexadecimal) numbers** to represent the connected binary encoded Redstone Wires

-* **Blocks** where you can **input a number (right click on it)** which will be encoded as binary and outputed to the connected Redstone Wires
+* **Blocks** which you can **input a number (by right clicking on it)**.
+These will be encoded to binary and outputed to the connected Redstone Wires

 * **Negative values** (*Two's Complement encoding*) are supported